crunchy-labs/crunchy-cli/README.md

 #### Login
 Before you can do something, you have to login first.

-This can be performed via crunchyroll account email and password
+This can be performed via crunchyroll account email and password.
 ```
 $ crunchy login user@example.com password
 ```